 Tell-Tales

-With modern harder finishes the MB sails are less sensitive so tell-tales are an essential guide in indicating whether the boat is being sailed too high or too low.
+With modern harder finishes the MB sail is less sensitive so tell-tales are an essential guide in indicating the status of the airflow over the draft of the sail and consequently whether the boat is being sailed too high or too low.

 When a boat is being sailed correctly upwind, both the windward and leeward luff tell-tales will stream aft horizontally.
 ‘Pinching’ results in the windward luff tell-tales lifting upwards.
 If the leeward tell-tales lift, you will be sailing too low.

 Leech tell-tales are also fitted to the mainsail normally at the batten pockets.
-Their purpose is to indicate the air flow over the leech area of the sail, enabling the helm and crew to adjust mast bend with the Vang and main sheet tension for optimum pointing ability and maximum speed when beating.
+Their purpose is to indicate the air flow over the leech area of the sail, enabling the skipper to adjust mast bend with the Cunningham, Vang and main sheet tension (remember the role of the traveler for setting the initial tension in the leech, in conjunction with snugging up the Vang) for optimum pointing ability and maximum speed when beating.

 Batten Adjustment

-I don't continually adjust the batten tension.
-Too much and the sail won't gybe in light winds but I don't find much to change there.
-Much more to play downhaul and Vang according to condition
+The upper, full-length batten should have very little tension on it via the tensioning system at the end of the batten.
+Too much tension and the top of the sail will struggle to invert when changing tack.
+This low tension setting is especially important in low wind pressure conditions.

+Hiking Straps

-Hiking Straps - Adjust the hiking -straps to allow straight-leg hiking, ensuring that the Vang and Cunningham allow the boat to be sailed as near flat as possible
+Adjust the hiking -straps to allow straight-leg hiking.
+Your hiking should focus on keeping the boat as near flat as possible – aided by adjusting the Cunningham, and outhaul.

-If you are finding your boat speed is off - I suggest easing all your settings off a tiny bit to gain boat speed.
-Boat speed will not only give you height but maneuverability to get in and around the course especially if there is chop.
+If you are finding your boat speed is off – consider easing all your settings off a tiny bit to gain boat speed.
+Boat speed will give you height (better pointing) and improved maneuverability to get in and around the course, especially if there is chop.

-Here's a breakdown of MB typical settings (note these will change with body weight and chop)
+Here's a breakdown of typical settings for the MB (note these will change with body weight and chop):

-Light Air (Up to 10 knots)
+Light Air (Up to 10 knots):

-Downhaul: Snug, with slight wrinkles from mast joint to clew
+Cunningham (Downhaul): Snug, with slight wrinkles from mast joint to clew.

-Outhaul: Loose, foot should be about one-hand's length (about 6”) from the center of the boom
+Outhaul: Loose, foot should be about one-hand's length (about 6”) from the center of the boom (creates good draft/aerofoil shape in the sail) [Note that the Cunningham plays an even more important role in the MK II rig because the upper mast section is even more flexible and is even more easily flexed via the Cunningham, than in the MK I rig].

-Vang: Snug for the mainsheet tension

-Mainsheet: Move the traveler to windward and keep the leech tension loose You want twist.
+Mainsheet: Move the traveler to windward and keep the leech tension loose.
+You want twist.
 My guide is to keep the top batten parallel to the boom.
 Practice with a partner that can get behind your boat and let you know when the top batten is parallel so you can mark your mainsheet and train your eye.
 Remember you want to keep the leech open and not tight.

+Vang: Snug up the Vang AFTER you’ve adjusted the Cunningham and Outhaul and have set/tuned the mainsheet tension (using the traveler).

+Draft (curvature) of upper part of sail: Picture the draft of the sail at the first batten/sail seam – imagine the draft is balanced – 50%:50% on either side of the mid-point of the draft of the sail.
+This is the optimum draft of the sail in light air – it facilitates air movement over the sail.

 Body weight

-Upwind: Body weight centered slightly forward of the mainsheet block
+Upwind: Body weight centered slightly forward of the mainsheet block.

-Reaching: Same, slightly aft
+Reaching: Same, slightly aft.

 Downwind: As far forward as possible without feet leaving the cockpit.
-Heel the boat as necessary
+Heel the boat as necessary.

 Medium Air (10 to 18 knots):

-Downhaul: Enough to smooth out the wrinkles between clew and mast joint.
-Slightly less in chop, if you're no overpowered
+Cunningham: Enough to smooth out the wrinkles between clew and mast joint.
+Slightly less in chop, if you're not overpowered.